sourcecred/docs/community/CODE_OF_CONDUCT.md

-As a community, we want to encourage diversity in all aspects, and set a standard for respectful and appropriate conduct across all communication channels.
+As a community, we want to encourage diversity, and set a standard for respectful and appropriate conduct across all communication channels.
 For this purpose, we have created this code of conduct, which serves as a guide for interaction with the SourceCred community.
 It is adopted from [several well known](#license)